NEO Planner V4.5

 I would like to add one important hint.
 Objects of the

-solar system, regardless of their type, have different albedos due to their
+solar system, regardless of their type,

 chemical and physical properties.